AdityaCoppisetti/robotic-arm/journal.md

  oh and in this explaination design above i havent added space for capacitors and the output for the servo motor

  as much as i do want to use a pre-made micro-controller but that wouldnt really help my kicad skills and right now i need to build as much as i can

+ ill be using wokwi to show how to wire a driver with the microcontroller